 By Stage 2 I had nothing to lose so I planned to #Fullgas the first climb.
 Although, if I knew the first climb averaged 14% for close to 20 minutes, I probably would have paced myself as I had done on the first stage!

 As you can see in Figure 3, the first 10 minutes of the first climb was tough and I was pushing hard.
 The first 5 minutes of that segment can be viewed in Figure 4 and is the polar opposite to Stage 1 with a fast first 30 seconds followed by another 1:34 minutes at 424w (average).
 This fast start meant I would only get slower as the climb continued.
 Looking back at Figure 3, you can see a big drop in power in the last 8min of the climb.

 Funnily enough, over the top I was joined by guys with which I had ridden through the latter stages of Stage 1 and we formed our little group again to tackle the rest of the climbs.
 None of which were any easier than the first climb, with constant double digit gradients and loose conditions.
 The tough first climb seemed to hurt everyone and we all struggled doing whatever we could to make it up the climbs.
 As you can see (Figure 3), my power was all over the place and it became more about keeping upright than riding to any power numbers.
-My head cold wasn’t great at this point, but I seemed to be able to ride still, that was until I broke a spoke which meant I got a flat at the bottom of a 3km climb with the feed/tech zone on top!
+I seemed to be able to ride still, that was until I broke a spoke which meant I got a flat at the bottom of a 3km climb with the feed/tech zone on top!
 From there on it was a bit of a shambles until I pulled out on Stage 3, but the first two stages still went well considering my problems and were both great experiences.

 Overall thoughts on power analysis from Trans Schwarzwald